 Elisabeth Easther dives into the history of the Marlborough Sounds' best kept secret.

+Where is it?
 In the northwest corner of the Marlborough Sounds.

 Getting there: It takes about 15 minutes to cross French Pass by boat (after two hours of windy driving from Blenheim or Nelson) with the handy thing about taking the car ferry being you can navigate the 69km of road under your own steam.
 Better yet, bring your bike.
 Small planes and choppers also fly here, but are more expensive.